nicolas-bock/ROBa_Project/README.md

 ## Usage

-1. Run the main agent script using Python3: python3 agent.py
+1. Run the main agent script using Python 3.8 or higher versions : python agent.py

+   If your system defaults to Python 2 or less, run the main agent using :
+    python3 agent.py